 Ofsted : March 18/19th 2019

-The Ofsted Report rightly recognises the excellent behaviour for learning of your children, how well they are kept safe and the inspirational work done to safeguard your children and work with families.
+The Ofsted Resort rightly recognises the excellent behaviour for learning of your children, how well they are kept safe and the inspirational work done to safeguard your children and work with families.
 Our hard work to improve attendance so that it has a great impact on learning and progress as well as relationships with their friends and staff is also commended.
 The Early Years team has rightly been recognised for the great start to learning that they provide your children.

-We are pleased that the hard work to improve maths has been recognised which for the last 2 years has resulted in Benedict being in the top 15% of schools in the country for maths progress.
+We are pleased that the hard work to improve maths has been recognised, which for the last 2 years has resulted in Benedict being in the top 15% of schools in the country for maths progress.

 The children were praised for their confidence and how well they spoke and engaged with inspectors.
-We aim to work harder at translating this into their work and enabling all children to show great progress.
+We aim to continue to work harder at translating this into their work and enabling all children to show great progress.
 Our aim still is to ensure that nothing gets in the way of your children achieving what they are capable of.